SvetlanaSchmidt/informed_nlu/README.md

 ## References:
-1.
-Pielka, Maren, Svetlana Schmidt, and Rafet Sifa.
+1) Pielka, Maren, Svetlana Schmidt, and Rafet Sifa.
 "Generating Prototypes for Contradiction Detection Using Large Language Models and Linguistic Rules."
 2023 IEEE International Conference on Big Data (BigData).
 IEEE, 2023.

-2.
-Freischlad, Marie-Christin et al. (n.d.).
+2) Freischlad, Marie-Christin et al. (n.d.).
 “Training on Prototypical Contradictions”. work in progress.

-3.
-De Marneffe, Marie-Catherine, Anna N Rafferty, and Christopher D Manning (2008).
+3) De Marneffe, Marie-Catherine, Anna N Rafferty, and Christopher D Manning (2008).
 “Finding contradictions in text”.
 In: Proceedings of acl-08: Hlt, pp. 1039–1047.
+4) Schmidt, Svetlana (2024).
+“Generating the data set of prototypical contradictions”.
+In: The research project documentation.